Blendify/blender-manual/blender_docs/manual/animation/armatures/bones/properties/display.rst

 Bone Size
    Option not to use bones length, so that changes in Edit Mode don't resize the custom shape.
 Scale
-   Avoids having multiple custom shapes at different sizes.
+   Additional scaling factor to apply to the custom shape.
 At
-   Bone that defines the display transform of this shape bone.
+   Bone that defines the display transform of the custom shape.

 Workflow